kostex/blenderscripts/README.md

 Just copy the files you want to your scripts folder.

 Remarks/Functionality:
-## KTX_Tools.py is the only file needed when you want the Bottle/Cap script
+## KTX_Bottle_2.py is the only file needed when you want the Bottle/Cap script
+## KTX_Tools.py holds both version 1 and 2 of the Bottle/Cap script
 ## KTX_MeshVersions.py is an Addon to save/restore versions of meshes during editing (NOW IN BLENDER BY DEFAULT!)
 ## KTX_Selectbuffer.py is an Addon to enable a select buffer..
 Select something.. add it to a buffer, select others and do a boolean selection on the previous selection (NOW IN BLENDER BY DEFAULT)
 - KTX_Library_* will add themselves to your ADD MESH menu